yabhi565/The-fourth-pillar/README.md

 One such aspect is readability.
 This is the most sought factor in a news website.
 More the readability of the content is, more is the audience engagement.

 *Name
-Since press is considered the fourth pillar of a democracy, the website draws its name from the same concept.
+Since- press is considered the fourth pillar of a democracy, the website draws its name from the same concept.